Many toddlers with language delays have difficulty learning to answer questions. Common problems include:

 Listed below are the tried and true ways I recommend that parents work on answering questions with their children at home.

 Children learn to answer, “What’s that?” questions to label items before they begin to answer other kinds of questions.
 If your child is not consistently answering this question, practice often with words you know he can say across different contexts.
-For example, if says, “Shoe,” ask him, “What’s that,” while pointing to his shoes, while looking at pictures of shoes in catalogues, while reading books, and while playing with a doll or toy characters.
+For example, if says, “Shoe,” ask him, “What’s that?” while pointing to his shoes, while looking at pictures of shoes in catalogs or magazines, while reading books, and while playing with a doll or toy characters.

 Toddlers also begin to answer questions by making verbal choices.
 Offer choices for everything throughout the day.
 “Do you want milk or juice?
 Which one should we play -blocks or cars?
 Should we read Good Night Moon or the Elmo book?
 Do you want a hug or a kiss?
 Does the cow want to eat or sleep?”
 If he is not yet using words, he can respond with a gesture such as pointing, looking, or even grabbing the one he wants.
 When he is talking or signing, you should wait him out for a verbal response, especially for words you know he can say or sign.